nikhil-sethi/drone-mpc-planner/README.md

 cd ~/code/pats/config/
 ./bf_flash.py
 ```
 This may require to install `pip3 install pyserial` or in case of conda `conda install -c anaconda pyserial`.
+You'll also need `sudo apt install dfu-util`.
 The script supports some command line arguments, like setting the drone id or selecting another settings file.

 2. Apply the following settings to BLHeli: